mateusadada/python3-mundo3-cursoemvideo/README.md

 Used during the evolution of exercises:

-- Tuples
+- Tuples.
-- Lists
+- Lists.
-- Dictionaries
+- Dictionaries.
-- Functions
+- Functions.
-- Modularization
+- Modularization.
-- Handling exceptions
+- Handling exceptions.

 ## 📋 Prerequisites